mlogan1/mlogan1/README.md

-Hello, I'm Mel.
-A mobile app developer!
+Yo!, I'm Mel.
+A front-end and mobile app developer.

 <!---
 mlogan1/mlogan1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.